British artists' suppliers, 1650-1950 - S

 Sources: Duncan Robinson, ‘Stanley Spencer: Sketchbooks and a drawing from the Life Class’, National Art Collections Fund Annual Review… for year ended 31 December 1992, 1993, p.75.
 For abbreviations, see Resources and bibliography.

-Lawrence Smith was listed at Princes St as a pencil maker in 1749 in the Westminster Poll Book and as ‘Brush, or Pencil-maker, for the Painters’ in 1763 in Mortimer’s Universal Director.
+Lawrence Smith (d.1785) was listed at Princes St as a pencil maker in 1749 in the Westminster poll book and as ‘Brush, or Pencil-maker, for the Painters’ in 1763 in Mortimer’s Universal Director.
 He was imprisoned for debt in 1761, when he was described as ‘Hair Pencil-maker’, formerly of Princes St, Leicester Fields, late of Pages Walk, Bermondsey (London Gazette 29 August 1761).
 He can be found in rate books in Princes St, 1751-81, and in Gerard St, 1778-88 (the latter date suggesting that his daughter or successor continued paying rates in his name after his death in 1785).

 ‘Mr Smith’, pencil maker of Gerrard St, stocked Reeves’s colours in June 1781 (Morning Herald and Daily Advertiser 1 June 1781), and was recorded at no.18 in November that year and again in Gerrard St in 1783.
 Lawrence Smith, pencil maker, late of Princes St, died in 1785, bequeathing his estate to his widowed daughter, Elizabeth Newman (will made 28 July and proved 17 September 1785).
 This daughter had married James Newman at St James Westminster in 1752.
 Their own daughter, Frances, was christened at this church in 1754 and appears to be the Fras.
 Newman, Gerard St, who was among the witnesses to the will of Lawrence Smith, her grandfather.
 The colourman, also named James Newman, was presumably their son; he was in Gerrard St by 1784 and later described himself as successor to the late Mr Lawrence Smith.